Making water marks

-I want to share eight different ocean water art techniques you can teach kids.
-These textures can make water maps and other interesting projects.
+Here are eight different ocean water art techniques you can teach kids.
+These textures can make water maps interesting textures.
 These textures can also create ocean water marks around landforms.
-These lessons are great for primary to elementary grade students.
-Older children can do most steps independently.
+These painting lessons are great for all ages.
+Elementary children can do most steps independently.

 Rather than painting water basic blue, use interesting ocean textures.
 You can turn learning about maps into fun engaging art.
 Yon can integrate geography with art making.
 Kids can also use these techniques in other types of art projects.